raphaelstolt/llms-txt-php/README.md

 }
 ```

-For more usage examples have a look at the tests i.e. [LlmsTxtTest.php](tests/LlmsTxtTest.php).
+For more usage examples, have a look at the tests i.e. [LlmsTxtTest.php](tests/LlmsTxtTest.php).

 ### Validating a llms.txt file via the included CLI